Ismaël Béko Fofana

-Ismaël Béko Fofana (born 8 September 1988) is an Ivorian professional footballer who play as a striker for Alashkert in the Armenian Premier League.
+Ismaël Béko Fofana (born 8 September 1988) is an Ivorian professional footballer who plays as a striker.

 Fofana represented his country at all youth international levels from Under-17 to Under-23.

 Club career

 Early years

 Born in Abidjan, Fofana came through the MimoSifcom academy, before being promoted to the first team of ASEC Mimosas at the age of 16 in 2005.
 He made his CAF Champions League debut during that year, even scoring once against Egyptian club Zamalek.
 He again played that competition the following year with the Mimosas, before signing with English side Charlton Athletic, as a result of the cooperation between these two clubs.

 Subsequently, Fofana was loaned to Norwegian club Fredrikstad.
 However, his contract with FFK was terminated in September 2008, after failing to make an impact at the club, scoring only two goals in two seasons.

 Fofana then spent some time with French clubs Cherbourg and Saint-Lô, playing in the lower leagues, but without much success.
 He eventually moved back to his homeland and spent the next two seasons with Séwé Sport.